kumahq/kuma/docs/guides/new-feature.md

 ## Design

-If this is a bigger feature, consider writing a proposal, so we can a void a situation that PR needs to be reimplemented.
+If this is a bigger feature, consider writing a proposal, so we can avoid a situation that PR needs to be reimplemented.

 When designing a new feature, consider the following questions